qouteall/qouteall-blog/blog/Cognitive-biases.md

 If happiness can be predicted, some happiness moves earlier.
 For example, one is originally happy when eating delicious chocolate.
 Then one become happy just after buying chocolate before eating it, and the happiness of actually eating chocolate reduces.
 In future the happiness can move earlier into deciding to buy chocolate.
 This effect is also called **second-order conditioning**.

 Material consumption can give short-term satisfaction, but cannot give long-term well-being (paradox of materialism).
-Long-term well being can better be achieved by:
+Long-term well being can better be achieved by sustainable consumption with temperance.

-- following internal motivation with hard work,
-- meaningful and sustainable relationships,
-- appreciation and awe to the world,
-- sustainable consumption (of material and information) with temperance.

 **Means-end inversion**: one originally want money (means) to improve life quality (end).
 However, the process of making money can sacrifice life quality.
 Examples: investing all money and leave little for consumption, or choosing a high-paying job with no work-life balance (golden handcuffs).